bhutoria/qnai/README.md

-# QnAI - Smart Chat for Classes
+# Q&ai - Smart Chat for Classes

 QnAI aims to be an alternative for Zoom Chat with the following added features: